zenml-io/zenml/docs/book/component-guide/orchestrators/sagemaker.md

 {% endtab %}

 {% tab title="Implicit Authentication" %}
 If you neither connect your orchestrator to a service connector nor configure credentials explicitly, ZenML will try to implicitly authenticate to AWS via the `default` profile in your local [AWS configuration file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+If you plan to use scheduled pipelines, ensure this profile has the necessary EventBridge and IAM permissions listed in the [Required IAM Permissions](#required-iam-permissions) section:

 ```shell
 zenml orchestrator register <ORCHESTRATOR_NAME> \